linuxlawson/budget-buddy/README.md

 Click on 'Total Costs' when you get to that point.
 This will get you total costs (for the month) and, the remainder of monthly income.

-Two more questions and click 'remainder' and done.
+Fill in two more fields and click 'remainder' and done.

 **Note:** All fields must be filled in, even if with 0, else: wont work.
 Will not do decimals at this time, whole numbers only.